State policy heterogeneity analyses: considerations and proposals: Bounding the ITE

 To compare our proposed bounding approach to conventional CATE-based analyses, we use the simulation design described in Appendix \ref{appsec:sim}, essentially the same data-generating process used to construct Figure \ref{fig:illustration}.
 We generate 1,000 datasets with $N \in \{15,25,50\}$ states observed over $T = 10$ time periods, where treatment occurs in the final period and the realized treatment is $M \in \{0,1,2\}$ (with coarsened indicator $A=\I(M>0)$).
 Throughout, we restrict attention to datasets with at least three states in each treatment arm.
 Our goal in this simulation is to compare methods to assess how each method's resulting uncertainty regions compare when trying to learning about the ITE under a repeated sampling framework.

-To better align our simulation with a real-world analyses, we consider models that do not include $U$ and that estimate effects using the coarsened treatment indicator $A$.
+To better align our simulation with real-world analyses, we consider models that do not include $U$ and that estimate effects using the coarsened treatment indicator $A$.
 To estimate the CATEs, for each dataset, we use parameters estimated from equation (\ref{eqn:linapprox}), using data from the final pre-treatment period and the post-treatment.
 We emphasize that the targeted quantity of interest in this model is again a linear projection of a weighted combination of effects among the CATEs in each stratum $m = 1, 2$, similar to the illustration in Figure \ref{fig:illustration}.\footnote{For this simulation we reduce the treatment version specific bias of the CATE with respect to the CDE by setting the correlation between $X$ and $U$ to be 0.125.} This is a challenging quantity to interpret generally, but even more in our admittedly adversarial setting, where the slopes of these $m$-specific CATE and CDE functions have different signs.
 To estimate the ITEs, we use the basic difference-in-differences framework outlined in equation (\ref{eqn:6}), and using the mean absolute error of the pre-treatment residuals to set $\hat\tau_i^{1-A_i}$ as described above, setting $Z_1=Z_0=2$ throughout.

 For all units in each dataset, we generate confidence intervals for the CATE using robust standard error estimates and bounds on the ITE.
 We then evaluate (1) the coverage for each estimation method with respect to the ITE, and (2) the ability of each method to both correctly exclude zero from the confidence interval or bound, and yield a correctly signed uncertainty region (i.e., does the true ITE have the same sign as the bounds or confidence interval).
-We emphasize, however, that our method provides no formal statistical guarantees, as our framework assumes that the data are entirely fixed.
-Moreover, confidence intervals on the CATE are not designed to provide coverage of the ITE in a repeated sampling framework.
-Nevertheless, this analysis allows us to compare the performance methods with respect to some common metrics.